Guru Energy Drink Caffeine and Ingredients

 At 50mg of caffeine, REIZE doesn't have the same amount of caffeine that Guru does, but it is a lot more convenient and can be tailored to your individual tastes, since you can add all types of liquids to it- soda, hot water, cold water, flavored juice, it's up to you!

-REIZE ships right to your door for around $1 per drink, cheaper than Guru and most of the energy drinks on the market.
+REIZE ships right to your door for around $1 per drink, much more affordable than Guru and most of the energy drinks on the market.

 Give it a try today and you might just find that you prefer REIZE to Guru.